Include a Page

 Filtering by line numbers takes precedence.

-See the Asciidoctor documentation for full details of the
+See the AsciiDoc include directive documentation for full details about the

 On a new line, enter the name of the directive followed by two colons.